-Software will remind you that the images may not be updated and may not represents the entered parameters when you update/change the form by displaying an orange notification under the is enabled and allows to save when changes have been done to the form.
-It is disabled changes on the TL-HEX form have been saved and it is disabled when This to be sure that TL-HEX and HEX-ray are working on the same set of saved data.
+Software will remind you that the images may not be updated and may not represents the entered parameters when you update/change the form by displaying an orange notification under the button.
+Save & Update button is enabled and allows to save when changes have been done to the form.
+The save & Update is disabled once the changes have been saved.

+In contrast, is enabled when all the changes on the TL-HEX form have been saved and it is disabled when saved is enabled.
+This to be sure that TL-HEX and HEX-ray are working on the same set of saved data.